umbnat92/ACTMFLike/README.md

 ## License

-This code was made jointly by Umberto Natale and use the python transcription of the original Fortran code made by Hidde Jense.
+This code was made by Umberto Natale and use the python transcription of the original Fortran code made by Hidde Jense.
 The code that calculate the log-likelihood for an ACT foreground model is available [here](https://github.com/HTJense/loglike).